noricor/Digital-Controller/README.md

 # Digital-Controller
-A basic simulation of a digital controller
+A basic simulation of a digital PID controller.